flyingpeach/flyingpeach.github.io/docs/mentoring.markdown

 </center>
 <br>

 The following is partially adapted from the mentoring plan template provided by [Rackham’s Faculty Committee on Mentoring](https://rackham.umich.edu/faculty-and-staff/resources-for-directors/mentoring/){:target="_blank"}.
-Their website contains great resources for students and advisors/mentors.
+Their website contains useful resources for students and advisors/mentors.

 ### **Mentoring style**